Mississippi Labor Laws Guide

 This is applicable only if said member is the employee's spouse, parent, child, or next of kin.

-Public sector employers in Mississippi are legally required to offer either paid or unpaid leave for the period of any public holiday and celebrations related to it.
+Holiday leave — public sector employers in Mississippi are legally required to offer either paid or unpaid leave for the period of any public holiday and celebrations related to it.

-That implies that private employers are not required to offer this type of leave.
+On the other hand, private employers are not required to offer this type of leave.

-Under Mississippi law, if an employee is summoned to perform jury duty, employers must allow them to be absent from work during that time.
+Jury duty leave — under Mississippi law, if an employee is summoned to perform jury duty, employers must allow them to be absent from work during that time.

 The act states that all employees in the US must be granted a leave of absence to serve in one of the following: